cloudhead/toto/README.md

 synopsis
 --------

-One would start by installing _toto_, with `gem install toto`, and then forking or cloning the `dorothy` repo, to get a basic skeleton:
+One would start by installing _toto_, with `sudo gem install toto`, and then forking or cloning the `dorothy` repo, to get a basic skeleton:

     $ git clone git://github.com/cloudhead/dorothy.git weblog